josephrhobbs/personal-website/source/projects/independent/carlo.md

 ## Interpreter Structure

 The Carlo Language is an interpreted programming language, and as such, it requires an interpreter.
 I selected the Rust Programming Language for this task.
-Its robust balance of speed and memory safety made it a strong candidate for the task.
+Rust is very performant (with all compiler optimizations, its speed rivals that of C++) and I feel I can manage memory more responsibly and intentionally than I can in C++.

 ## Language Features

 The Carlo Language currently includes support for basic arithmetic operations, many commonly used SI units and prefixes, and basic symbolic operations.

+More coming soon about Carlo!

 ## Planned Improvements